nearform-actions/optic-release-automation-action/README.md

 Of course, you can use any build tool you need.
 _These artifacts should not be listed in the `.gitignore` file._

-The action will adds the changes in the new release PR for you!
+The action will add the changes in the new release PR for you!

 ```yml
 name: build-and-release